MinhazFuad/MinhazFuad/README.md

 I enjoy tinkering with Linux systems and trying our various distros.
 Currently Im on **Fedora 43!**

-Currently pursuing a Bachelor of Engineering in Computer Engineering at United International University.
+Currently pursuing a Bachelor of Science in Computer Science and Engineering at United International University.
 ---

 ## Skills & Expertise